 Flagship stores and more

 Many of the South Australian flagships stores of major Australian retailers are here.
 The Mall is also home to a mix of old and new.
-It is home to 4 well known Arcades, Adelaide Arcades, Regent Arcade, Gay’s Arcade and Renaissance Arcade.
+It is home to 4 well known arcades, Adelaide Arcade, Regent Arcade, Gay’s Arcade and Renaissance Arcade.
 These are old form of shop clusters with an arcade entrance.

 Besides the arcades and the newer complexes, there are single stores on both sides of the Mall.
-The single stores is interesting as these have vanished in bigger cities, taken over by larger developments.
+The single stores at street level are interesting as these have vanished in bigger cities, taken over by larger developments.

 People watching at the Mall